 The National Resource Defense Council can shed some light: “Between 1968 and 1998, world food production increased by 84% and the population by 91%, but food trade increased 184%.
 Today, the typical American prepared meal contains, on average, ingredients from at least five countries outside the United States.”
 The Worldwatch Institute has determined that food travels an average of 1,500-2,500 miles before reaching your plate.

 Urban farms, gardens, and orchards can provide new and exciting feelings of accomplishment, comfort, and security.
-Buying local produce also promotes the local economy, creates jobs, and is a great way to contribute while receiving delicious returns.
+Buying local produce also promotes your neighborhood economy, creates jobs, and is a great way to contribute while receiving delicious returns.

 The average American wastes 250 pounds of food per year, making still-edible food the largest component in U.S. landfills according to the Environmental Working Group.
 The National Resource Defense Council states that 40% of all food produced is wasted, with households making up 15-20% of this statistic.

-As a consumer, making a dent in these numbers might be as easy as taking more trips to the grocery store, only purchasing what you will be using within a day or two.
-Buying locally can reduce spoilage by avoiding long transit times, and don’t be afraid to buy fruits and vegetables that doesn’t “look” pretty.
+As a consumer, you can make a dent in these numbers!
+Make more trips to the grocery store to only purchase what you need within a day or two.
+Reduce spoilage buy buying locally avoiding long transit times.
+Don’t be afraid to buy fruits and vegetables that don’t “look” pretty!

-On the other hand, according to research and figures from the United States Department of Agriculture and data from Urban Plantations, home grown fruits and vegetables cost roughly 57% less per pound than organic produce in grocery stores.
+On the other hand, home grown fruits and vegetables cost roughly 57% less per pound than organic produce in grocery stores.
+This is according to research and figures from the United States Department of Agriculture and data from Urban Plantations.
 Waste is reduced when raised beds or orchards are harvested only as needed, and proven plans like succession planting ensure there isn’t too much ripe at once.

 To learn more about food waste, what you can do to combat it, and how hunger in San Diego is affected, you can read an Urban Plantations article here: Food Waste & Hunger.

 As California struggles through its driest stretch in the last 120 years, everyone from private residents to local governments are looking for ways to reduce water consumption.
-Urban farming is once again the answer, and Urban Plantations has put together a resource page with relevant news, information, and tips regarding the drought.
+Urban farming is once again the answer!

 Iowa State University, for instance, has confirmed the long-held beliefs that gardening provides a range of motions that can influence endurance, resistance, flexibility, and strength.
-Digging, kneeling and crawling, carrying heavy loads, balancing wheelbarrows, climbing ladders, sawing, and so on can all be demanding tasks.
+Digging, kneeling, sawing and more can all be demanding tasks.